Justin Brazeau

-Justin Brazeau (born February 2, 1998) is a Canadian professional ice hockey forward for the Pittsburgh Penguins of the National Hockey League (NHL).
+Justin Brazeau (born February 2, 1998) is a Canadian professional ice hockey player who is a forward for the Pittsburgh Penguins of the National Hockey League (NHL).
 He previously played for the Boston Bruins and Minnesota Wild.

 Playing career

 Amateur

 Brazeau played four seasons in the Ontario Hockey League for the North Bay Battalion, serving as a captain in his final season, a season in which he scored 61 goals and 53 assists.
-Despite this success, Brazeau went undrafted, but was highly-touted as an undrafted free agent.
+Despite this success, Brazeau went undrafted, but was highly touted as an undrafted free agent.

 Professional

 Toronto Marlies

 On April 4, 2019, Brazeau signed an AHL contract with the Toronto Marlies.
 However, he would only play one game for the team in the 2019-20 season, instead playing most of his games with the Newfoundland Growlers of the ECHL.
-After registering 27 goals and 55 points in 57 games, his season came to an early end on March 12, 2020 as the ECHL season was postponed and later cancelled due to the COVID-19 pandemic.
-On April 2, 2020, Brazeau was named to the ECHL's all-rookie team.
+After registering 27 goals and 55 points in 57 games, his season came to an early end on March 12, 2020, as the ECHL season was postponed and later cancelled due to the COVID-19 pandemic.
+On April 2, 2020, Brazeau was named to the ECHL's All-Rookie team.

 Brazeau made the Marlies out of camp for the delayed and shortened 2020–21 season.
 However, Brazeau had troubled adjusting to the AHL, only scoring four goals for five points in 21 games with the Marlies.